excid3/rails/guides/source/getting_started.md

 Deploying to Production
 -----------------------

+And now the fun part: let’s deploy your app.

-Rails comes with a zero-downtime deployment tool called [Kamal](https://kamal-deploy.org) that we can use to deploy our  application directly to a server.
+Rails comes with a deployment tool called [Kamal](https://kamal-deploy.org) that we can use to deploy our  application directly to a server.
 Kamal uses Docker containers to run your application and deploy with zero downtime.

 Rails comes with a production-ready Dockerfile that Kamal will use to build the image.
 The Dockerfile uses [Thruster](https://github.com/basecamp/thruster) to compress and serve assets efficiently in production.